-- Trail gradient should not exceed 8% - · Minimal removal of native vegetation and trees - Minimal excavations - · Minimal impacts on watercourses and springs.
+- Trail gradient should average 8% with a maximum of 14% for short periods - Minimal removal of native vegetation and trees - Minimal excavations - Minimal impacts on watercourses and springs.

-- This should be a narrow twisting grade 3 singletrack with an even consistent surface and few if any technical features - It must be a more attractive option for grade 3 to 4 riders than the adjacent Koru.
+- This should be a narrow twisting grade 4 singletrack with an even consistent surface and few if any technical features - Attractive for grade 4-5 riders, or grade 3 riders looking for a challenge.